wonderbird/wonderbird.github.io/_posts/2022-03-24-applied-forensics-temporal-coupling.md

 #### Sum of Coupling (SoC)

-The column "SoC" in the following table shows how often each file has been committed together with other files.
-Among others this top 10 list includes the hotspots from the previous analyses: `ViewPatient*.tsx`, `HospitalRun*.tsx` and `patient-slice.ts`.
+For the time period of 11/2019 to 11/2020, the column "SoC" in the following table shows how often each file has been committed together with other files.
+Among others this top 10 list includes the hotspots from the previous analyses:
+`ViewPatient*.tsx`, `HospitalRun*.tsx` and `patient-slice.ts`.

 <table>
   <thead>